user8935531843/colab/README.md

 * Error handling is present but might need enhancement for robustness in different scenarios.
 * The SICO environment setup (Conda within Colab) can sometimes be fragile.
 * Ensure sufficient compute resources (RAM, GPU VRAM) are available, especially for larger models used in RAFT and SICO.
-* The interpretation of results depends on the goal: if RAFT successfully evades detection, scores for RAFT-modified text (label 0) should be lower (or closer to human scores) than scores for Original AI text (label 1), leading to good AUC/F1 performance for the *detector distinguishing between them*.